-I'm a freelance video journalist, writer and lawyer from Krakow, Poland.
-My stories have been featured in the Guardian's Contributoria (online and in print), the first multilingual, multicultural European magazine (Cafebabel.co.uk), leading Polish news websites (Onet.pl, Press.pl) and exclusive magazines (Law Business Quality).
+I'm a freelance journalist, researcher and lawyer from Krakow, Poland.
+My stories have been featured in Expatica, the Global Comment, the Guardian's Contributoria (online and in print), the first multilingual, multicultural European magazine (Cafebabel.co.uk), leading Polish news websites (Onet.pl, Press.pl) and exclusive magazines (Law Business Quality).
 I also have experience in making short video reports.
 Examples of my work: https://joannazajaczkowska.contently.com/

 Society Polish LGBT community: 'Being different can be ghastly' The situation of LGBT persons in Poland recently attracted international media attention after controversial comments made by the former Polish president Lech Wałęsa in a television interview: gay MPs should sit in the back row of parliament or even ‘behind a wall’.
 What does reality look like for sexual minorities in Poland?
 Are homophobia levels as high in this country as some sources indicate?

 Between cultural revolution and protest: galvanizing jazz behind the iron curtain Perceived as “the decadent music of the west” and suppressed by communists, jazz nonetheless found its way to exist in the countries of the Eastern Bloc during the Stalinist era.

 A revival of Jewish culture in Poland.
 Polish-Jewish relations have always aroused the interest of global opinion due to their complex history.
 Poland is currently rediscovering its great Jewish tradition and is starting to consider it to be a significant and inseparable part of its own identity and history.